UEFA Euro 2024 qualifying: Schedule

-Below is the schedule of the UEFA Euro 2024 qualifying campaign.
+Below was the schedule of the UEFA Euro 2024 qualifying campaign.

 Draw

 The qualifying group stage draw was held on 9 October 2022, 12:00 CEST, at the Festhalle in Frankfurt.
-Of UEFA's 55 member associations, 53 will compete in the qualifying competition.
-Host team Germany qualified directly to the final tournament, while it was confirmed on 20 September 2022 that Russia were ineligible due to the suspension from FIFA and UEFA competitions following their country's invasion of Ukraine.
+Of UEFA's 55 member associations, 53 compete in the qualifying competition.
+Host team Germany qualified directly to the final tournament, while it was confirmed on 20 September 2022 that Russia were ineligible due to the suspension from FIFA and UEFA competitions.

 The 53 UEFA national teams were seeded into six pots based on the 2022–23 UEFA Nations League overall ranking following the conclusion of the league phase.
-The four participants of the 2023 UEFA Nations League Finals were placed into the UNL Pot and drawn into Groups A–D, which only have five teams, so that they only have to play eight qualifying matches, leaving two free matchdays to play in Nations League Finals in June 2023.
+The four participants of the 2023 UEFA Nations League Finals were placed into the UNL Pot and drawn into Groups A–D, which only had five teams, so that they only had to play eight qualifying matches, leaving two free matchdays to play in the Nations League Finals in June 2023.
 The next six-highest teams were then placed into Pot 1.
 If Germany had won their Nations League group, the UNL Pot would have contained three teams, and Pot 1 would have instead contained seven teams.
 Pots 2 to 5 contained ten teams, while Pot 6 contained the three lowest-ranked teams.
 The teams were drawn into ten groups: seven groups of five teams (Groups A–G) and three groups of six teams (Groups H–J).
 The draw started with the UNL Pot and Pot 1, and continued from Pot 2 to Pot 6, from where a team was drawn and assigned to the first available group (based on draw conditions) in alphabetical order.

 The following restrictions were applied with computer assistance: